Tympanuchus: Taxonomy

 All three are among the smaller grouse, from 40 to 43 cm in length.
 They are found in North America in different types of prairie.
-In courtship display on leks, males make hooting sounds and dance with the head extended straight forward, the tail up, and colorful neck sacks inflated (shown in the photograph at upper right).
-Tympanuchus comes from Ancient Greek roots and means "holding a drum"; it refers to the membranous neck sacks and the drum-like call of the greater prairie chicken.
+In courtship display on leks, males make hooting sounds and dance with the head extended straight forward, the tail up, and colorful neck sacs inflated (shown in the photograph at upper right).
+Tympanuchus comes from Ancient Greek roots and means "holding a drum"; it refers to the membranous neck sacs and the drum-like call of the greater prairie chicken.

 The two prairie chickens are particularly closely related and look extremely similar.
-But their taxonomy and the evolutionary relationships of the Tympanuchus is yet to be discovered.
+But their taxonomy and the evolutionary relationships of the Tympanuchus are yet to be discovered.
 There is still unknown information about these genera.
 But one thing we do know is that Tympanuchus are polyphyletic.
 They have a strong sexual selection (Galla, 2013).

 They are commonly seen in the North American Prairies (Galla, 2013).

 The extinct heath hen of the American East Coast, usually considered a subspecies of the greater prairie chicken, has been considered a separate species.